telerik/kendo-ui-core/docs/controls/editors/upload/drag-and-drop.md

 By default, the drop zone is not visible.

-The example below demonstrates how to override the default drop zone&mdash;when the Kendo UI Upload itself is used as a drop zone&mdash;by applying CSS rules.
+The following example demonstrates how to override the default drop zone&mdash;when the Kendo UI Upload itself is used as a drop zone&mdash;by applying CSS rules.

 ###### Example